 This topic describes how to set up Active Directory Federation Services (ADFS) as your identity provider by configuring SAML integration in both Pivotal Cloud Foundry (PCF) and ADFS.

-- Log in to the Single Sign-On (SSO) dashboard at
+- Log in to the Single Sign-On (SSO) Operator Dashboard at

 https://p-identity.YOUR-SYSTEM-DOMAINas a Plan Administrator.

 Select your plan and click Manage Identity Providers on the drop-down menu.

 (Optional) Select Perform signed authentication requests to enforce SSO private key signature and identity provider validation.

 (Optional) Select Require signed assertions to validate the origin of signed responses.